thisrenan/FourthLegPracticeCpp/README.md

 7. Develop an algorithm that reads a set of integers that will be stored in a matrix A with dimensions 10x10.
 From matrix A, the program must generate a vector with the largest elements of each row and another vector with the smallest elements of each column.

+8. Create an algorithm that fills a 20 x 20 matrix of real numbers and adds each of the rows, storing the result of the sum in a vector.
+Then, multiply each element of the matrix by the sum of its row, and place it in a second matrix of the same size.
+Show the resulting matrix.